w3f/polkadot-wiki/docs/learn/learn-consensus.md

 In traditional PoS systems, block production participation is dependent on token holdings as opposed to computational power.
-While PoS developers usually have a proponent for equitable participation in a decentralized manner, most projects end up proposing some level of centralized operation, where the number of validators with full participation rights is limited.
-These validators are often seen to be the most wealthy, and, as a result, influence the PoS network as they are the most staked.
-Usually, the number of candidates to maintain the network with the necessary knowledge (and equipment) is limited; this can directly increase operational costs as well.
+While PoS developers usually have a proponent for equitable participation in a decentralized manner, most projects propose some level of centralized operation, where the number of validators with full participation rights is limited.
+These validators are often seen to be the most wealthy and, as a result, influence the PoS network as they are the most staked.
+Usually, the number of candidates to maintain the network with the necessary knowledge (and equipment) is limited; this can also increase operational costs.
 Systems with a large number of validators tend to form pools to decrease the variance of their revenue and profit from economies of scale.
 These pools are often off-chain.

 A way to alleviate this is to implement pool formation on-chain and allow token holders to vote with their stake for validators to represent them.